Vision Slovakia

 The story of the Center for Christian Education began in 1998 with the creation of a Bible School, offering a weekend study program in the Bible and Christian elementary teaching.
 Its primary purpose was to provide nurturing Christian education for those who sensed the inadequacy of their knowledge of their Christian roots.
 The theme verse of the school is inscribed in several languages on the central floor-to-ceiling window of the Bible School building, expressing Jesus’ words of promise: “You will know the truth, and the truth will set you free” (John 8:32).

 The Bible School’s offerings soon expanded to include basic education in social work and pastoral care.
 With a number of partner congregations in the USA, the Bible School continues to annually educate leaders for missions in Eastern Europe.
 In 2004 the Bible School established the Lutheran Elementary School.
 They realized that to reach the current generation of children and parents a program of education for elementary age children needed to be established.
-The addition of the Lutheran Elementary School became a partner in what is now known as the Center for Christian Education.

 Scroll to Top